GriffinCostello/EvolutionSim/README.md

 - More complex behaviors: group hunting, competition, or territory defense.
 - Environmental effects: seasonal food availability, hazards, or migration.
 - Visualization of the simulation using graphical libraries.
+- Add third plane of space for height

 ## How to Run
 1. Install Python 3.8+.